jgnewman/sfsb/README.md

 #### Refreshing

 Constant polling can be a taxing job.
-Even with incremental backoff, there are certain occasions where it is useful to clear out the memory accumulated by a polling mechanism and its associated call stack.
+Even with incremental backoff there are certain occasions where it is useful to clear out the memory accumulated by a polling mechanism and its associated call stack.
 That's what your `refresh` setting is for.
-If you would like, you can tell your ajax poller that after every X number of requests, the web worker should destroy itself, thus cleaning out memory and such, and then re-initialize itself with all of the same settings that were initially passed in.
+If you would like, you can tell your ajax poller that after every X number of requests, the web worker should destroy itself, thus cleaning out memory and such, and then re-initialize itself with all of the same settings that were previously passed in.
 For example:

 ```javascript
 var ajax = new SF.ajaxPoller({